Leafwing-Studios/Emergence/design/src/steam-page.md

 ### Evolve to adapt to your environment

+**GIF:** Exploring the evolution UI, being sure to linger on interesting options.

 To grow, adance and overcome these problems, your colony-civilization requires new options.
 Split your species and create specialized strains uniquely suited to specific tasks.
 Select powerful **evolutionary traits** that come with both unique advantages and tangible downsides.